badwdl/datamodel/README.md

 # datamodel
-load data  with ajax and display
+Load data  with ajax and display result.